 17. The initial design of the evaluation was closely aligned with the content and spirit of the ISWE Policy and included working closely with national evaluation systems in undertaking a series of detailed case studies.
 Unfortunately, although the evaluation has been considered a priority and is assessing an extremely important issue only a very small budget had been secured to undertake such an evaluation.
-The ISWE Policy, as well as the General Assembly resolution that made the decision on the subject of the pilot evaluations, made it clear that ISWE evaluations should only be carried out subject to the provision of sufficient extrabudgetary resources.
-Given the importance of this exercise and in using a proactive approach, the EMG17 made the decision to initiate the evaluation while continuing with resource mobilization in concurrent fashion.
+The ISWE Policy, as well as the General Assembly resolution that made the decision on the subject of the pilot evaluations, made it clear that ISWE evaluations should only be carried out subject to the provision of sufficient extra-budgetary resources.
+Given the importance of this exercise and in using a proactive approach, the Evaluation Management Group (EMG)16 made the decision to initiate the evaluation while continuing with resource mobilization in concurrent fashion.
 The reality of the budget situation made a redesign of the evaluation necessary.
 During the redesign other resources became available which, while welcome, required constant rethinking about how to do the work within the changing budget available.

-18. Promises of even more resources were made available but only for later stages of the evaluation after the fieldwork had started.
-The urgency to conduct fieldwork results from the need to feed into the QCPR process: for the evaluation to be useful an evaluation report needed to feed into the Economic and Social Council discussions in the first half of 2016.
+18. Promises of even more resources were made available but only for later stages of the evaluation after the field work had startedThe urgency to conduct field work is due to the need to feed into the QCPR process: for the evaluation to be useful an evaluation report needed to feed into ECOSOC discussions in the first half of 2016.
 To ensure this deadline is achieved, the initial draft evaluation report needed to be complete by November 2015.
 This allowed only two months of data collection, analysis and synthesis, considerably less than would usually be available and a significant constraint on the choice of approaches.
 In addition, the implementation has been complicated by the outage of the UN Secretariat administrative system, UMOJA.